purduehackers/webring/README.md

 - **Next:** returns a 302 redirect pointing to the next site in the list
 - **Previous:** returns a 302 redirect pointing to the previous site in the list
 - **Random:** returns a 302 redirect pointing to a random site in the list
+- **\$validationlog:** displays the validation log at the path specified in the command line flags
+  - For example, with `-v validationlog`, the path would be `example.com/validationlog`

 The **next** and **previous** paths require a `?host=` parameter containing a URL-encoded URI of the site being visited.
 For example, if Sam is a member of a